-Withdrawal policy:
+Withdrawal policy for children currently attending the program:

 There are situations when a parent has to withdraw his/her child.
 In normal circumstances, the parent is required to give written notice of one month (20 business days) prior to withdrawing their child from the Daycare.
 If insufficient written one month notice is not provided, then the last month deposit is used to cover the notice period and this depends on when notice was provided.
 Adjustments are done accordingly.
 E.g.:If no written notice provided then one month deposit is withheld and not returned.
 If 5 days notice is given, then 15 days is withheld of last moth deposit.
 If fee prices have changed during the time, there will be adjustments to reflect new fee prices in last month's deposit.
 If the child is being temporarily withdrawn, a space cannot be reserved for the child unless there is a last month deposit is held back.
+Registration fee is non-fundable.